flant/shell-operator/HOOKS.md

 ]
 ```

+#### "Schedule" binding context with snapshots

-at 12:02, it will be executed with the following binding context:
+at 12:02, the hook will be executed with the following binding context:

 ```json
 [